Optimize Odoo and PostgreSQL: Performance Tuning Guide

 Introduction

-If you’re using Cloudpepper, you can monitor your CPU and RAM under the Monitoring tab in your server dashboard.
-Below is an example of a Cloudpepper-managed server where CPU usage occasionally spiked above 80%.
-Reducing the amount of workers immediately stabilized the system to under 80%.
+With Cloudpepper, you can track CPU and RAM usage in the Monitoring tab of your server dashboard.
+For example, the server below showed occasional spikes towards 100%.
+Reducing the number of workers immediately stabilized usage back under 80%.

 CPU and RAM should not go beyond 80%